 SketchBall, Clear History, Chrome Tools, and Go Easy Directions Promos are some examples of software within the adware classification.
-It usually appears legitimate and offers a wide variety of "useful" functionalities.
-However, the promised functions are seldom operational.
-In fact, this is true of nearly all PUAs.
+It usually appears legitimate and offers a wide variety of "useful" functionalities, however, the promised functions are seldom operational.
+In fact, this is true of most PUAs.

-The sole purpose of unwanted apps is to generate revenue for the developers.
-Therefore, instead of delivering on any promises, PUAs can run intrusive advertisement campaigns, cause redirects, modify browsers (browser hijackers), and collect private data.
+The sole purpose of these unwanted apps is to generate revenue for the developers.
+Rather than delivering any real value, PUAs run intrusive advertisement campaigns, cause redirects, modify browsers (browser hijackers), and collect private data.